BradJonesLLC/docker-drupal/README.md

 ## Purpose
 This script is intended for one-time, initial scaffolding of a new [Drupal 8](http://drupal.org) project, which would then be self-contained.
-It utilizes the [drupal-project composer template](https://github.com/drupal-composer/drupal-project) to pull in Drupal core, and provides additional helpful Docker-focused functionality.
+It uses the [drupal-project](https://github.com/drupal-composer/drupal-project) to pull in Drupal core, and provides additional helpful Docker-focused functionality.
+The drupal-project `composer.json` file and helper scripts can then be used to manage core updates, contrib modules and more.
 Drupal 8, with its robust exportable configuration file management and composer integration, is uniquely suited for containerized development.

 ## Usage/Quick-Start
 ```